 Vatnajökull National Park is home to Europe’s mightiest icecap, Vatnajökull, from which it takes its name.
 The park extends over the whole of the icecap, encompassing Jökulsárlón Glacier Lagoon and the Diamond Beach to the south, and covering Hoffellsjökull and Snæfell towards its easterly perimeter.
 Northern Vatnajökull extends over ‘Odáðahraun, Trölladyngja, the vast and lunar-like Askja volcano crater, and Holuhraun, the newest lava field in Iceland created by the eruption of the Bárðarbunga volcano in 2014/15.
 Herðubreið, the majestic ´table top’ mountain which is Iceland´s National Mountain is also in this part of Vatnajökull.

 Read more about Vatnajökull National Park here.
-There are easy glacier hikes, challenging glacier hikes and ice climbs, glacier lagoon boat rides, winter ice cave tours .and even glacier combination tours for more serious ice adventurers.
-You can see all glacier tours in Vatnajökull National Park here.
+There are easy glacier hikes, challenging glacier hikes, and ice climbs, glacier lagoon boat rides, winter ice cave tours .and even glacier combination tours for more serious ice adventurers.
+You can see all the glacier tours in Vatnajökull National Park here.